How to Apply for Student Loans: Federal and Private

 Private Student Loans

 Private student loans are typically the final type of loan families will look at (they are also called “alternative student loans”).
 If you are in a situation where federal/institutional loans and grants are not enough, private student loans are a way to bridge the gap.
 It is not uncommon for private student loans to have more favorable interest rates than some federal student loans.
-Private student loans can be taken out by either students or parents.
+Either students or parents can take out private student loans.

 How to apply for private student loans